pangz-lab/adb-verus-install/README.md

     - `MINER_PUB_KEY` : Verus public key/address
     - `MINER_PREFIX` : miner prefix name.
 Any alphanumeric character. <a name="conf-key-miner-prefix"></a>
     - `MINER_STRAT` : mining pool server.
 This is optional.
 You can leave it for now.
-> ⛔️ Don't use public address from any trading platform. `"Not your keys, not your coins"`
+> ⛔️ Don't use public address from any trading platform. `Not your keys, not your coins`

  # 👨‍💻Miner Installation<a name='miner-installation'></a>[🔗](#toc)
  1. Open `git-bash` terminal